IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 ```

 >[!NOTE]
->We include the **igx-button** mixin within the scope of the `igx-paginator`, so that only the paginator buttons could be styled.
+>We scope the **igx-button** mixin within `.igx-paginator`, so that only the paginator buttons would be styled.
 Otherwise other buttons in the grid would be affected too.

  >[!NOTE]
- >Depending on the component [**View Encapsulation**](../themes/component-themes.md#view-encapsulation) strategy, it may be necessary to `penetrate` this encapsulation using `::ng-deep`:
+ >If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`:

 ```scss
 :host {